A Popular Internet Destination Since 1996

 (1) Where appropriate, I provide links to Amazon.com for a handful of books and other items that I recommend; it's a convenient way to provide continuously updated price and availability information, and usually displays pictures as well.
+Amazon also makes it cost-effective to purchase smaller items without incurring disproportionate shipping charges.
 I receive a small commission on any sales made via such links.

 (2) The main pages of this site incorporate modest displays of what I hope you'll find to be fairly unobtrusive text and graphical advertisements.
 These ads are served by Google, from whom I receive a tiny payment each time someone clicks on one.
 I have no affiliation with the companies mentioned, and am generally not in a position to provide advice concerning their particular products or services.

 These payments are used to help defray operating costs; they influence neither my opinions nor my recommendations.

 Finally, all writings on this site — except when clearly designated otherwise (such as in quotations) — are mine alone; I do not publish "guest posts".
 These opinions have not been reviewed, edited, approved, or otherwise influenced by any outside agency.